smash-spp2377/smash-spp2377.github.io/content/posts/Mini-workshop_2023_followup_meeting_10.md

   - "Workshops"
 ---

-Our eighth meeting to distill the findings from the workshop into a paper will be held on February 05, 2024.
+Our tenth meeting to distill the findings from the workshop into a paper will be held on February 05, 2024.

 The details of the meeting will be shared with the participants via their registered email addresses.